-Property Meaning No quota Specifies whether quotas are taken into account by synchronization.
-If this is set, quotas are not included.
-Use these settings Specifies which quotas the connected system and the processing method take into account.
+Property Meaning No quota o quota Specifies whether quotas are taken into account by synchronization.
+If t is set, quotas are not included.
+Use following settings Specifies whether the connected system takes quotas into account.
+Quotas are defined in the following settings.
+Method Processing methods that take quotas into account.
+Quota (%) Quota in percent or as a variable defined in the quota.

-Property Meaning

-- a.
-Select the connected system that you want to synchronize. - b.
-Select the processing method and enter the quota in percent.

 When you configure a new synchronization step for objects in One Identity Manager for the Delete processing task, a quota of 10% is automatically set.
 Adjust the quota as required.
 One Identity Manager specifies quotas for synchronization in the target system in workflows created with the workflow wizard, by default.
 Adjust the quota as required.

-- Update processing method: 75% - Delete processing method: 10% for single objects, 20% for manyto-many schema types.
+Update processing method: 75% Delete processing method: 10% for single objects, 20% for many- to-many schema types.
+Use List of variables that can be used in quotas. variable If different quota are used for different start up configurations, specify variables for the quotas.
+Specify the value of the variable as an integer (0%-100%) or as a decimal (0.0-1.0). • To use a variable, click Select and select the variable from the menu.

-Advice
+Notes

 - Quotas can only be defined for processing methods which modify data (for example, Insert, Update, Delete). - When the number of object to process is being calculated, One Identity Manager takes the amount of objects loaded in the slim list.
 Conditions defined for processing methods are not taken into account! - Enter an higher quota for processing methods use a condition to limit the number of objects to synchronize. - To check whether the quota will be exceeded, all the objects to be processed are loaded first.
 Only then will the processing method be run.
-If there is a large amount of data, this can affect synchronization performance. - If the quota is exceeded by a single object, that object will still be processed. - For example, if a quota of 10% is defined for a schema class with only 8 objects and exactly one object has been changed, then this object will be processed even though the quota has already been exceeded. - In provisioning workflows, quotas are ineffective because only single objects are ever processed. - Quotas affect membership synchronization only when M:N schema types are processed in a separate synchronization step.
+If there is a large amount of data, this can affect synchronization performance. - If the quota is exceeded by a single object, that object will still be processed. - For example, if a quota of 10% is defined for a schema class with only 8 objects and exactly one object has been changed, then this object will be processed even though the quota has already been exceeded.

+In provisioning workflows, quotas are ineffective because only single objects are ever processed.

+Quotas affect membership synchronization only when M:N schema types are processed in a separate synchronization step.
 (Example: Synchronization of assignments of SAP roles to SAP user accounts.
 The quota refers to the set of UserInRole objects).